Tattoo Removal & Fading Procedure

 DermCosmesis and the Illawarra Medical general practitioners have experience with the removal and fading of a wide range of tattoos.
 The common types of tattoos that are removed include:

-- Names and words – maybe it was the long lost love
+- Names and words

 - Designs – hearts, characters, animals, flowers, tribal art or barbed wire